Azure/azure-quickstart-templates/101-asp-net-app-service/GettingStarted.md

 You gonna be redirected to the browser where you can use your credentials to login into.

-After login, you gonna have your credentials.

-In order to set the right subscription, you can use the follow command:
+To set the right subscription, you can use the following command:

 ```
 az account set --subscription "< your subscription id >"